-Reframing failure can also help boost your employer brand.
-Rewarding calculated risks creates an inherently more exciting workplace culture than the status quo; that type of culture will also help you attract quality people — people who know how to fail and bounce back quickly.
+Reframing failure can help boost your employer brand.
+It’s about rewarding calculated risks and creating an inherently more exciting workplace culture.
+That type of culture will also help you attract quality people — the ones who know how to bounce back from failure.

-To be clear, the mistakes we’re talking about don’t involve sending out proposals riddled with errors.
-We’re talking about attempting something – a marketing idea or a product innovation – having the effort fail, analyzing what happened, then using what was learned to improve the business.
+To be clear, we’re not talking about sloppy, error-ridden work product or services.
+We’re talking about attempting something worthy, having that effort fail, analyzing what happened, then using what was learned to improve the business.

 “The whole story of failure and the process of analyzing failure and making improvements is a hard statement for a company to make,” says Ralph Heath, marketing consultant and author of Celebrating Failure: The Power of Taking Risks, Making Mistakes, and Thinking Big.

-1. Include employee characteristics like risk-taking in company values and internal branding materials.
+Include risk-taking in company values and internal branding materials

-One company that has integrated a risk-taking message into their employee materials is ConsumerAffairs, which helps companies manage their brand reputation.
-These materials encourage teams to act boldly.
+ConsumerAffairs, which helps companies manage their brand reputation, has integrated a risk-taking message into their employee materials.
+The materials encourage teams to act boldly.
 During the hiring process, the company screens candidates for those same characteristics using a culture index survey, says marketing manager Danica Jones.

-2. Talk about risk-taking and failure during candidate interviews.
+Talk about risk-taking and failure during candidate interviews

-The interview process presents another opportunity to see if potential employees have experience in learning from their mistakes.
-Serial entrepreneur Fred Schebesta, CEO and co-founder of FinTech startup Finder.com purposely brings up the topic of failure when interviewing job candidates.
+The interview process presents another opportunity to see if potential employees have experience in learning from failing at work.
+Serial entrepreneur Fred Schebesta, CEO and co-founder of FinTech startup Finder.com, purposely brings up the topic of failure when interviewing job candidates.

 “It’s part of our company values of ‘Go Live,’ where we encourage experimenting, succeeding or failing fast, learning, tweaking, pro-activity and seeing what works,” says Bloem.
 “I often remind my crew that they haven’t made enough mistakes lately, which means they aren’t pushing themselves to think and do outside the square.”